 According to ICSC Research, Australian shopping centres (including Homemaker, Themed and Factory Outlet centres) contain around 26.5 million square metres of GLA, which accounts for approximately 46 per cent of the total retail space in Australia.
 This equates to approximately 106 square metres of GLA per 100 people in Australia, which is relatively high by world standards although not as high as in the USA and Canada.
 Below is a table of selected comparable markets:

 |Source: ICSC Research – latest available Country Fact Sheet for each country.|

-According to the Urbis report, for the 12 months ending June 2014, total retail sales made through Australian shopping centres was estimated to be $120 billion, which was equivalent to 7.7 per cent of Australia’s gross domestic product.
+In 2018, total retail sales made through Australian shopping centres was estimated to be $141 billion, which was equivalent to 7.4 per cent of Australia’s gross domestic product.

-As at February 2016, 10.9 per cent of the Australian workforce was employed by the ‘Retail Trade’ sector and approximately two thirds of these were employed in shopping centres.
-‘Retail Trade’ is the second highest contributor to employment in Australia after the ‘Health Care and Social Assistance’ sector (12.7 per cent).
+The ‘Retail Trade’ sector accounts for 10.2 per cent of the Australian workforce and approximately two thirds of which are employed in shopping centres.
+‘Retail Trade’ is the single highest private sector contributor to employment in Australia.

 The five largest shopping centre owners, by total GLA, are:

-Data Sources: SCCA Research, Australian Bureau of Statistics, Shopping Centre News, Urbis
+Data Sources: SCCA Research, Australian Bureau of Statistics, ICSC Research, Shopping Centre News, Baker Consulting